The Danger in Storing Anger

 “All of us, while on earth, must allow ourselves to feel the anger we experience, acknowledge it and then release it – however we might choose to do that.
 Suppressing anger is dangerous for three reasons.
 First, people attract like energy, so if you are filled with anger, you will attract more of that energy on earth and from the other side.
 Second, withheld anger over a long period can contribute to a host of serious dis-eases and conditions to oneself – the more dramatic based on the energy level of the person withholding.
 Third, if truly saturated with the stuffed and stored anger – in later years, instead of helping others with compassionate acts – you end up hurting them by flooding them with dark and negative energy in the course of trying to help.”

 There are people like this Saxon woman here on earth, today.
 I’m reminded of one woman that I knew fairly well a few years ago.
 She, too, was a professional compassionate, was deeply religious and quite judgmental of others whom she didn’t feel were compassionate enough - or at least not as compassionate as her.
 She was always in control of her and other people’s lives, through manipulation.
-She was sweet but it was clear that was a facade.
+She was sweet but it was clear that sweetness was a facade.
 She wasn’t one to express her anger, ever.
-I always felt uncomfortable around her and was encouraged through various meditations to carry protective stones whenever I was around her.
+I always felt uncomfortable around her and was encouraged through various meditations to carry protective stones whenever I was in her company.
 Now I know why.